BastelPichi/compatibility/brightway.md

 > **Note**: These adapters typically look like small USB sticks with pins or a cable attached.

-#### 3. DuPont Wires (Only if Needed)
+#### 3. DuPont Wires
 You'll need these if:
-- You're making your own cable, OR
+- You have a LEQI device (to bridge the connection)
-- Your USB adapter doesn't have a cable attached
+- AND/OR, You want to extend the cable length from USB adapter to dashboard cable for more comfort

 Specifications to look for:
 - Female-to-female DuPont wires